fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-1-5.md

 import "./polyfills";
 ```

-For more information about module, please see the [ES6 module support spec](https://github.com/Microsoft/TypeScript/issues/2242).
+For more information about module, please see the [ES6 module support spec ↗](https://github.com/Microsoft/TypeScript/issues/2242).

 ## Destructuring in declarations and assignments {#destructuring-in-declarations-and-assignments}